Skip to main content

 If you are already familiar with the usage of wiringX, you can directly refer to our sample code: duo-examples

-The wiringX pin numbering of Milk-V Duo is consistent with the pin name numbering of Duo.
-However, the LED control pin is not available on the 40-pin physical pinout, and its wiringX pin number is 25.
+The wiringX pin numbers of Duo and Duo256M are consistent with the pin name numbers.
+However, the blue LED control pin is not available on the 40-pin physical pinout, and its wiringX pin number is 25.

 wiringXPIN NAMEPin#Pin#PIN NAMEwiringX